kitty92pm/RONlua/README.md

 ```

 - `object_get` understands every `readable` type — primitives become Lua numbers / bools, `name` and `string` become Lua strings, `Vector`/`Rotator`/`Vector2D` come back as `{ x, y, z }` / `{ pitch, yaw, roll }` / `{ x, y }` tables.
 Object pointers come back as a child object handle (or `nil` if dead).
-- `object_set` writes only `writable` types: bool, all integer / float kinds, enum, `string` (FString), and the three known structs. **Writes to `FName` are refused** because the comparison-index pool is engine-private.
-Pointer-typed properties are also refused — there's no safe way to construct a UObject pointer from Lua.
+- `object_set` writes only `writable` types: bool, all integer / float kinds, enum, `string` (FString), `ObjectProperty` / `ClassProperty`, and the three known structs. **Writes to `FName` are refused** because the comparison-index pool is engine-private.
+Object pointer writes accept a Lua integer object handle (validated against `IsLikelyLiveUObject` before write) or `nil` (writes a null pointer); this lets you set things like `PC->ViewTarget` directly from script.
+Other pointer kinds are still refused — there's no safe way to construct an arbitrary UObject pointer from Lua.

 #### Calling functions